OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Like for the case [n°1](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#case-1---application-can-send-request-only-to-identified-and-trusted-applications), it is assumed that the `IP Address` or `domain name` is required to create the request that will be sent to the *TargetApplication*.

 The first validation on the input data presented in the case [n°1](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer) on the 3 types of data will be the same for this case **BUT the second validation will differ**.
-Indeed, here we must use the deny list approach.
+Indeed, here we must use the blacklist approach.

 > **Regarding the proof of legitimacy of the request**: The *TargetedApplication* that will receive the request must generate a random token (ex: alphanumeric of 20 characters) that is expected to be passed by the caller (in body via a parameter for which the name is also defined by the application itself and only allow characters set `[a-z]{1,10}`) to perform a valid request.
 The receiving endpoint must only accept HTTP POST requests.

 **Validation flow (if one the validation steps fail then the request is rejected):**

-1. The application will receive the IP address or domain name of the *TargetedApplication* and it will apply the first validation on the input data using the libraries/regular expression mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
+1. The application will receive the IP address or domain name of the *TargetedApplication* and it will apply the first validation on the input data using the libraries/regex mentioned in this [section](Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md#application-layer).
-2. The second validation will be applied against the IP address or domain name of the *TargetedApplication* using the following deny list approach:
+2. The second validation will be applied against the IP address or domain name of the *TargetedApplication* using the following blacklist approach:
    - For IP address:
      - The application will verify that it is a public one (see the hint provided in the next paragraph with the python code sample).
    - For domain name: